SerenityOS/serenity/Base/usr/share/man/man2/pledge.md

 If `promises` or `execpromises` is null, the corresponding value is unchanged.

+If the process later attempts to use any system functionality it has previously promised *not* to use, the process is instantly terminated.
+Note that a process that has not ever called `pledge()` is considered to not have made any promises, and is allowed use any system functionality (subject to regular permission checks).

+`pledge()` is intended to be used in programs that want to sandbox themselves, either to limit the impact of a possible vulnerability exploitation, or before intentionally executing untrusted code.

 ## Promises

 * `stdio`: Basic I/O, memory allocation, information about self, various non-destructive syscalls